kearp03/MATH-4320_Mathematical_Modeling/README.md

 chmod 755 compileRun.sh

 # Execute the bash script
-./compilerRun.sh
+./compileRun.sh
 ```
 You need to give executable permission only once.
-Everytime afterwards you need only to execute the file.
+Afterwards you need only to execute the file.